4th-year student, Bachelor of Engineering (Honours) in Mechatronics Engineering

 She would highly recommend studying mechatronics to other students, Amrit says.

 “If you enjoy learning a bit of everything then I highly recommend mechatronics as it gives you a taste of all the different fields of engineering.
-You’ll come out with knowledge in more than one field, which will expand your horizon and enable you to see the opportunities.
+You’ll come out with knowledge in more than one field, which will expand your horizons and enable you to see the opportunities.

 “I initially enrolled in mechanical engineering, but after finishing my first year I realised that I wanted to extend my knowledge in other fields of engineering as well.
 That’s why I decided to major in mechatronics.
 Don’t feel that you’ll be locked into what you enrol in; you can change majors if you need to.”